TheCowKingmoo/Wrought/README.txt

 Other Notes
 - An important aspect for me is to try and make the multiblocks somewhat detailed, but to not look out of place in a Minecraft world.
-To acheive this I want to make the multiblock only only out blocks,slabs, stairs and not render some complex object on top of it.
+To acheive this I want to make the multiblock only only out of blocks,slabs, stairs and not render some complex object on top of it.
 - A huge barrier from other multiblock mods is actually making the multiblock.
-Instead of placing each block the user can click on the controller which lets the, know all the block it still needs.
-If the user has all those blocks in inventory the controller will place them all for you.
+Instead of placing each block the user can click on the controller which lets the, user know all the block it still needs.
+If the user has all those blocks in their inventory the controller will place them all for you.

 Machines Implemented So Far
 - Honey Comb Coke Oven